lukas2511/bbb-streaming/README.md

 Or alternatively with docker replace `python main.py` with `docker run -t -i --rm=true lukas2511/bbb-streaming` in the line above

-Inside the `stuff` directory you'll find a tampermonkey script (probably also working with greasemonkey or by injecting directly into your bbb backend) that adds four buttons to easily control scenes from within BBB :)
+Inside the `stuff` directory you'll find a tampermonkey script (probably also working with greasemonkey or by injecting directly into your bbb backend) that adds four buttons to easily control scenes from within BBB :) Set `STREAM_USER` inside the script if you don't name your streamer `stream`.

 Working: